zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/dane.rst

 Compilation
 -----------

-Use the following :ref:`cmake commands <building-cmake>` to compile the application executable:
+Use the following :ref:`cmake commands <building-cmake>` to compile the application executable.
+The options should be modified to suit your needs, for example only building for the dimensions needed.

 .. code-block:: bash